JakeJMattson/ModMail/README.md

-	        "archiveChannel": "ID of channel where archived reports will be sent", "prefix": "The command prefix for this guild, e.g. !", "staffRoleName": "Role required to use the bot" },
+	        "archiveChannel": "ID of channel where archived reports will be sent", "prefix": "The command prefix for this guild, e.g. !", "staffRoleName": "Role required to use the bot" "loggingConfiguration":
+	        {
+                    "loggingChannel": "ID of channel where messages will be logged", "logStartup": "log when the bot initializes",
+                    "logMemberOpen": "log when a member open a report", "logStaffOpen": "log when a staff member open a report", "logArchive": "log when a report is archived", "logClose": "log when a report is closed" }
+	    },
 	    {
 	        <Additional guilds>